lokeshllkumar/pswd-cli/README.md

 ## Features

-- Secure Password Storage: Passwords are encrypted using AES-GCM(Advanced Encryption Mode in Galois/Counter Mode) encryption before storage in the database, ensuring their security.
+- Secure Password Storage - Passwords are encrypted using AES-GCM(Advanced Encryption Mode in Galois/Counter Mode) encryption before storage in the database, ensuring their security.

-- Easy-to-use CLI Interface: Features a command-line itnerface with clear commands and flags to add, retrieving, updating, and deleting passwords.
+- Easy-to-use CLI Interface - Features a command-line itnerface with clear commands and flags to add, retrieving, updating, and deleting passwords.

 - Cross-Platform Support - The tool is compatible with various operating systems, including Linux, Windows, macOS.